szkruk/WeatherApp/README.md

 A web-based weather application that allows you to input the name of your city and retrieve information such as temperature.

-## Technologies Used
-- Flask
-- Tailwind
-- SQLite

 ## Prerequisites
 - Python 3.x
 - Flask